(c) Shutterstock

 It is why we are here.

-I don’t mince words when I say that this platform has saved me.
-I continue to find meaning, purpose, and a sense of grounding in my life simply by working on The Rustin Times.
+I don’t mince words when I say this platform has saved me.
+Working on The Rustin Times has helped me find meaning, purpose, and a sense of grounding in my life.
 It has also shaped me, taught me courage, and connected me with some of the most amazing people worldwide.

-It is another year at The Rustin Times, and we need your support.
-Now more than ever, we do.
-We want to collaborate with you, offline or online.
-We want to share your stories, as our stories have the power to ignite the change that we desire.
+It is another year at The Rustin Times, and we need your support—now more than ever.
+We want to collaborate with you, offline or online, and share your stories, as our stories have the power to ignite the change that we desire.

 Finally, please engage with us on social media.
-Kindly share our posts and join the conversation on all our platforms wherever you are worldwide.
+Share our posts and join the conversation on all our platforms, wherever you are worldwide.

-We have the power to cause the change that we want to see, and we won’t stop till the change comes.
+We have the power to bring about the change we want, and we won’t stop until it comes.

 The views expressed in the comment section are those of the individuals sharing them and The Rustin Times takes no position on the comments.